ticup/CloudTypes-paper/README.md

           if (error)
             // was not able to synchronize after 4 seconds else
-            // succesfully synchronized with server
+            // succesfully synchronized with server, has now got merged state of server.
         }, 4000);

+ > This provides the user with *strong consistency*, e.g. when a ticket reservation application needs to do a reservation it needs to be sure that seat is only taken once (in combination with 5.3 CString::setIfEmpty)

+         seat.get('assignedTo').setIfEmpty(customer);
+         state.flush(function (error) {
+           if (error || !seat.get('assignedTo').get() != customer)
+             // reservation failed
+           else
+             // reservation succeeded
+         });

 ### CloudType API's

- For a more detailed explanation of the CloudTypes their API and semantics you can read the paper.
+ This elaborates the CloudTypes their API, which are the objects that can be used as properties for the structures.
  Note that we use the names CArray and CEntity, while the CArray and CEntity are actually not CloudTypes themselves, in contrary to CInt and CString.
 We do this in order to avoid conflict with the already existing global Array object in Javascript.
+ For a more detailed explanation of the CloudTypes their semantics you can always read the [paper](http://research.microsoft.com/apps/pubs/default.aspx?id=163842).

 1. **CArray/CEntity declaration**
   > A CArray and CEntity are both declared in the same way, namely